 Thankfully, today’s advancements in ice-fishing equipment, tackle and apparel can make just about any day on your local tundra feel like paradise.

-So if you’re a novice to the sport — or even an experienced seasonal fisherman who’s curious about getting outside when everyone else is hibernating — here are some basic items you’ll need to ensure your time in the deep freeze is productive and fun.
+So if you’re a novice to the sport — or even an experienced seasonal fisherman who’s curious about getting outside when everyone else is hibernating — here are some basic items you’ll need to help make sure your time in the deep freeze is productive and fun.

-The days of homemade wood cabins, mounted on sleds (think: “Grumpy Old Men”) is largely gone.
+The days of homemade wood cabins, mounted on sleds is largely gone.
 Today, affordable and easy-to-assemble ice shelters dot ice surfaces everywhere.
-These structures, engineered in flip-down (“clam style”) and squared or hexagonal front-access designs, can be setup or collapsed instantly and provide a safe haven from whatever Mother Nature throws your way.
+These structures, engineered in flip-down (“clam style”) and squared or hexagonal front-access designs, can be setup or collapsed swiftly and help help you shielded from the elements.

 Ranging from 1- to 8-person capacities, ice shelters are made with rugged, multi-layer fabrics that offer breathable, thermal insulation.
 Pair it with a portable space heater and you’ll fish in creature comfort, regardless of the brutal temperatures and conditions outside.